Diagnosing PRP — The Advocacy Mission

-Editor’s Note: The timely and accurate diagnosis of pityriasis rubra pilaris is a goal shared by the worldwide PRP community.
-As a global community we are confident that when a dermatologist suspects PRP and specifically instructs the dermatopathologist to look it — a diagnosis supporting clinical observations is the result.
+Editor’s Note: The timely and accurate diagnosis of pityriasis rubra pilaris is a goal shared by the PRP global community.
+We are confident that when a dermatologist suspects PRP and specifically instructs the dermatopathologist to look for evidence — a diagnosis supporting clinical observations is the result.

-We have no choice but to increase awareness of PRP among dermatologists.
-Towards this end we need to advocate participation in grand rounds by PRP patients who are “active”.
+On way to increase awareness of PRP among dermatologists is to advocate participation in grand rounds by PRP patients who are “active”.
 Grand rounds is an opportunity for a gaggle of medical students and faculty to observe PRP “in the flesh”.
 This might be provide the moment a dermatologist recalls that leads him or her to a timely diagnosis of PRP.

 PRP and Dermatopathology